dhgarcia/dhgarcia.github.io/cv.md

 You can download a [pdf of my CV]({{ "assets/resources/cv_DHG.pdf" | absolute_url }})

+**Post-Doctoral Research Associate.** Interaction Lab, School of Mathematical and Computer Sciences, Heriot-Watt University.
+Edinburgh, UK.
+April 2020 - Present

+- Post-Doctoral Research Associate.
+    - Research on Human-Robot Interaction in social robots for elderly care in the scope of the H2020 SPRING project.

 **Post-Doctoral Research Associate.** Cognitive Robotics Lab, Department of Computer Science, The University of Manchester.
 Manchester, UK.
-January 2019 - Present
+January 2019 - March 2020

 - Post-Doctoral Research Associate.
     - Research on Human-Robot Interaction in social robots for elderly care in the scope of the H2020 MoveCare projects.